maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

   cb err, body
 {% endhighlight %}

-It's not crucial to understand the finer points of `await` and `defer` here, but the salient aspects are that the function `get2` will block until `request` completes, at which point `err, res, body` will get the three values that `request` called back with.
+It's not crucial here to understand the finer points of `await` and `defer`, but the salient aspects are that the function `get2` blocks until `request` completes, at which point `err, res, body` will get the three values that `request` called back with.
 Then, control continues at `unless err?`.